-He was born in France in 1825 and was a costume historian, illustrator, painter.
-He worked for the publisher Firmin Didot et Cie as an engraver and artistic director from 1869 to 1888.
+He was born in France in 1825 and was a costume historian, illustrator, and painter.
+He worked as an engraver and artistic director for the publisher Firmin Didot et Cie from 1869 to 1888.

-To download the Polychromatic Prints that you want from the book, click the title about the illustration.
-A higher resolution image should open in a new window in your browser.
-If you right-click on that image with your mouse, you will have the option to save it to your device.
+To download the Polychromatic Prints you want from the book, click the illustration title.
+A higher-resolution image should open in a new window in your browser.
+If you right-click that image with your mouse, you can save it to your device.

-Primitive polychromatic ornament examples of woven fabrics, sculptures, and paintings.
-Derived from very different sources which connect with civilizations that are in some respects analogous.
+Below is a primitive polychromatic ornament example of woven fabrics, sculptures, and paintings.
+It is derived from very different sources which connect with civilizations that are in some respects analogous.

-Albert Racinet says of this plate, the signification of principal objects employed in Egyptian ornament is generally to be found in the language of hieroglyphics.
+Albert Racinet says of this plate that “the signification of principal objects employed in Egyptian ornament is generally found in the language of hieroglyphics“.
 For example, the pink sphere with the hawk’s wings represents the rising sun.
 The water flowers mingled with reeds in the lower part of the plate are types of running water.

-The accompanying plate contains numerous specimens of polychromatic decoration, taken from various periods of Greek Art.
-Commencing from the date of the monuments in the Parthenon, down to that which may be called the Greco-Roman period.
+The accompanying plate contains numerous polychromatic decoration specimens taken from various Greek art periods.
+They commenced from the date of the monuments in the Parthenon down to that which may be called the Greco-Roman period.

 The plate is a painted wall from the Casa delle Suonatrici, taken from the great work of Zahn: Les Plus beaux ornaments et les tableaux les plus remarquables de Pompei, d’Herculansum et de Stabiae, 1828-30.
 It is considered one of the finest of its kind.
 The two single figures have been added and weren’t in the original.

 For more Japanese designs check out the Shin Bijutsukai Art collection.